 - Tolerance -- William Ury explained, "tolerance is not just agreeing with one another or remaining indifferent in the face of injustice, but rather showing respect for the essential humanity in every person."

 - Coexistence -- In a state of coexistence, the parties agree to respect each other's differences and resolve their conflicts nonviolently.

 - Integrative Power (reprise) -- Integrative power is the power that binds humans together.
 Kenneth Boulding calls it "love" or, "if that is too strong," he said, "call it respect."
 Though seldom studied or discussed, Boulding argues that it is the strongest form of power, especially because the other two forms (exchange and coercive power) cannot operate without integrative power too.

-Unit 11: Exchange Power and Negotiation
+Seminar 11: Exchange Power and Negotiation

 - Exchange Power -- Simply, exchange power means that I do something for you in order to get you to do something for me.
 However, this simple concept has formed the basis for very complex human interactions, for example our economic system.

 - Ripeness -- A conflict is said to be ripe once both parties realize they cannot win, and the conflict is costing them too much to continue.
 This tends to be a good time to open negotiations.

 - Conflict styles/ dual concern model (reprise)